log0div0/testo/docs/reference/Javascript selectors.md

 **Arguments**: an arbitrary number of arguments of any types

-**Return value** - no

-## find_text(value)
+## find_text(text)

-Finds and returns all the textlines with the value `value` (case sensitive) on the virtual machine screen.
+Finds and returns all the textlines with the value `text` (case sensitive) on the virtual machine screen.
 A textline is a sequence of characters aligned horizontally.
 Textlines where characters have big horizontal space between them are consdired different textlines.
 For example, if there are 3 textlines "Install the software", "Install" and "Do not install" on the screen, then `find_text("Install")` returns new `TextTensor` with two 2 instances of the same text: "Install" (one from "Install" and the other from "Install the Software").
-"Do not install" won't get into new Tensor because "install" does not match "Install").
+"Do not install" won't get into new Tensor because "install" does not match "Install" (strictly speaking it depends on the font of the text, on how difficult to make distinction between uppercase I and lowercase i).
 Both instances will have the same text but different coordinates.

 **Arguments**:

-- `value <string>` - the string value to match.
+- `text` - the text to match.

-**Return value** - an object of the class [`TextTensor`](text_tensor), with an array containing all the strings with matched value.
+**Return value** - an object of the class [`TextTensor`](#TextTensor), with an array containing all the matched text lines.

 ## find_text()

-Same as `fine_text(value)`, but returns all the textlines found on the screen.
+Same as `fine_text(text)`, but returns all the textlines found on the screen.

-**Arguments**: no

-**Return value** - an object of the class [`TextTensor`](text_tensor), with an array containing all the strings on the screen.
+**Return value** - an object of the class [`TextTensor`](#TextTensor), with an array containing all the text lines on the screen.

 ## find_img(path_to_template)